 The Titleist Vokey SM8 has an improved center of gravity that helps a player control their distance and ball flight more effectively, while also providing a great feel and feedback when struck.
 Vokey offers 6 different sole grinds: F, M, S, D, L, and K (I use an F grind, myself).
 This wedge is also known to deliver exceptional spin, thanks to the Spin Milled process they apply to the grooves.
 Having maximum spin, especially on a 60 degree lob wedge is absolutely critical in your short game approach shots.

 When you’re selecting a golf wedge, the entire decision comes down to performance.
-After careful study of the market, we found the Titleist Vokey SM8 to be the top performing 60 degree out there in 2020.
+After careful study of the market, we found the Titleist Vokey SM8 to be the top performing wedge out there in 2021.

-The MD5 60 degree has an exceptionally soft feel to it, and has a very traditional lob wedge shape to it.
+The Callaway MD5 Jaws wedge has an exceptionally soft feel to it, and has a very traditional lob wedge shape to it.
 The stand out feature of this wedge is the groove design; Callaway made a point to deliver the most aggressive grooves they could make, which in turn delivers exceptional spin.
 These wedges come close to Vokey in overall performance, but the MD5 delivers much more spin.

-If you’re looking for an all around excellent lob wedge, the Callaway MD5 60 Degree is a very solid choice.
+If you’re looking for an all around excellent wedge, the Callaway MD5 Jaws is a very solid choice.

 Runner Up: TaylorMade Hi Toe

-I’ve had the pleasure of playing with the TaylorMade Hi Toe over many rounds, and can certainly attest to the performance of the 60 degree- this is the wedge I use today.
+I’ve had the pleasure of playing with the TaylorMade Hi Toe over many rounds, and can certainly attest to the performance of this club- this is the wedge I use today.
 I have a personal preference for TaylorMade, as I love their irons and woods (I have the M6 irons and the SIM Max Hybrid in my bag these days).

 The Hi Toe lob wedge is incredibly versatile, and delivers great feedback and feel on every shot.
 I feel very comfortable in a bunker using this wedge, and have no doubts about hitting a smooth shot over a hazard.
 As the name says, TaylorMade uses a high toe for this wedge, which creates a higher center of gravity in the clubface.
 This change delivers a slightly lower launch with more spin from virtually any lie.
 There are 3 main sole designs: Standard, 4 Way, and ATV.
 The Standard sole is more for all purpose use, which the 4 Way offers a mid range bounce for players with steeper swings, and the ATV sole has a V shaped designed to cut through sand and turf easily.